geomajas/geomajas-project-hammer-gwt/README.md

 		}
 	}

-// create instance of hammer gwt widget
+// create instance of hammer GWT widget

 HammerGWTExampleWidget myHammerWidget = new HammerGWTExampleWidget();